KP integrability of non-perturbative differentials: Necessary facts about Jacobians and Theta functions

-The integrals on the right hand side are not defined without regularization but it is easy to compute that the result is independent of the function~$\chi$ used for the regularization.
+where $B$ is the Bergman kernel \eqref{eq:B-in-terms-of-Theta}.
+The integrals on the right hand side are not defined without the regularization applied in them but it is easy to compute that the result is independent of the function~$\chi$ used for the regularization.
 This equality implies that $1/E(z_1,z_2)$ has no singularities outside the diagonal (but is still multivalued with possible branchings along non-contractible loops on~$\Sigma$).
-The function $\Theta_*(\cA(z_1-z_2))$ regarded as a function in $z_1$ has a zero at $z_2$ and $g-1$ more zeroes, denote them by $r_1,\dots,r_{g-1}$.
-It follows that~$d\zeta$ gets double zeroes at $r_1,\dots,r_{g-1}$ and these points do not depend on $z_2$.
+The function $\Theta_*(\cA(z_1-z_2))$ regarded as a function in $z_1$ has a zero at $z_2$ and $\cg-1$ more zeros, denoted by $r_1,\dots,r_{\cg-1}$.
+It follows that~$d\zeta$ has double zeros at $r_1,\dots,r_{\cg-1}$ and these points do not depend on $z_2$.

 \begin{remark} Notice the following useful identity for the prime form $E(z_1,z_2)$ following from~\eqref{eq:Eexp} and